Road Work - Traffic Control Zone

 - What kind of safety devices are used in traffic control layouts?

 - What type of personal protection equipment is recommended?

 - What are general tips when working on or near roads?

 This document covers managing traffic flow through a work zone.
 Construction, maintenance, utility workers, landscaping, emergency workers, and all other occupations who may conduct activities on or along the road are exposed to hazards such as:

 - collision with traffic or work vehicle, especially at high speeds

 - exposure to vehicle exhaust

 - angry motorists

 Traffic control refers to the use of temporary traffic control devices to protect workers and to move road users safely through a work zone.
-A traffic management plan is usually required to outline the traffic hazards, and to specify the measures needed for traffic control.
-Health and safety legislation focuses on safety requirements including increased visibility of the workers, signage, and signaling.
+A traffic management plan is usually required to outline the traffic hazards and to specify the measures needed for traffic control.
+Health and safety legislation focuses on safety requirements, including increased visibility of the workers, signage, and signalling.

 A general approach to traffic control is discussed in this document.
 Always consult with your jurisdiction for specific requirements.